MrMavin/article-bot-to-backend/README.md

-# Case Study: authenticate bot farms to a backend
+# Case Study: authenticate bot farms to the backend

 My last project was about automation for Instagram that at some point had the need to be scalable